 Once upon a time – when I was 14 years old – I rode a motorcycle.
 I loved my bikes… rode them for 11 years.
 I sold my last bike, a Honda 750 Chopper with extended forks and ape hanger handlebars when I was 25 and have not ridden since.

 Well, not physically, but mentally I have never left the seat.
 Riding was one of the most incredible feelings I have ever had.

 And now, at the age of retirement (I will turn 67 on the ride somewhere in the Yukon area I believe) I have decided to ride again.
 Damn the leg, damn the meds… I am getting back on a bike and riding again.

 Why I decided to go to Alaska… hell, I don’t know.
 It seems to me to be one of the last great quiet places.
-Space and nature and two lane blacktop is all I want.
+Space and nature and two lane blacktop are all I want.
 Along the way I will be making photographs, meeting people and writing.
 Will there be a book?
-Of course there will be a book… heh.
+Of course, there will be a book… heh.

 This will be the trip of a lifetime for me, and the planning will be as rigorous as the ride.
 I imagine.